DevMountain/sql-1-afternoon/README.md

 ## Table - People

 ### Instructions
-1. Create a table called Person that records a person's ID, Name, Age, Height ( in cm ), City, FavoriteColor.
+1. Create a table called person that records a person's id, name, age, height ( in cm ), city, favorite_color.
-    * ID should be an auto-incrementing id/primary key - Use type: INTEGER PRIMARY KEY AUTOINCREMENT
+    * id should be an auto-incrementing id/primary key - Use type: SERIAL
-2. Add 5 different people into the Person database.
+2. Add 5 different people into the person database.
-    * Remember to not include the ID because it should auto-increment.
+    * Remember to not include the person_id because it should auto-increment.
-3. List all the people in the Person table by Height from tallest to shortest.
+3. List all the people in the person table by height from tallest to shortest.
-4. List all the people in the Person table by Height from shortest to tallest.
+4. List all the people in the person table by height from shortest to tallest.
-5. List all the people in the Person table by Age from oldest to youngest.
+5. List all the people in the person table by age from oldest to youngest.
-6. List all the people in the Person table older than age 20.
+6. List all the people in the person table older than age 20.
-7. List all the people in the Person table that are exactly 18.
+7. List all the people in the person table that are exactly 18.
-8. List all the people in the Person table that are less than 20 and older than 30.
+8. List all the people in the person table that are less than 20 and older than 30.
-9. List all the people in the Person table that are not 27 (Use not equals).
+9. List all the people in the person table that are not 27 (Use not equals).
-10. List all the people in the Person table where their favorite color is not red.
+10. List all the people in the person table where their favorite color is not red.
-11. List all the people in the Person table where their favorite color is not red and is not blue.
+11. List all the people in the person table where their favorite color is not red and is not blue.
-12. List all the people in the Person table where their favorite color is orange or green.
+12. List all the people in the person table where their favorite color is orange or green.
-13. List all the people in the Person table where their favorite color is orange, green or blue (use IN).
+13. List all the people in the person table where their favorite color is orange, green or blue (use IN).
-14. List all the people in the Person table where their favorite color is yellow or purple (use IN).
+14. List all the people in the person table where their favorite color is yellow or purple (use IN).

 ### Solution